Semiclassics for the QCD vacuum structure through $T^2$-compactification with the baryon-'t Hooft flux: QCD on R2xT2 with 't Hooft and magnetic baryon fluxes

 where $U \in U(N_f)$ is the non-Abelian bosonized variable.
 This is nothing but the $1/N$ fractionalization of the Kobayashi-Maskawa-'t~Hooft instanton vertex~\cite{Kobayashi:1970ji, Kobayashi:1971qz, Maskawa:1974vs, tHooft:1976rip}. }

 where we also use the flavor permutation symmetry, a subgroup of $SU(N_f)$.
 At first, it appears that they are non-genuine operators as they violate the periodicity of compact bosons, and topological lines attached to them would be required.
-However, we can avoid this problem by remembering that there is a $\mathbb{Z}_N$ gauge field.
+However, we can resolve this problem by remembering that there is a $\mathbb{Z}_N$ gauge field.
 The key observations are the following two properties: \begin{itemize} \item There is $\mathbb{Z}_N$ gauge field after the Higgsing by the Polyakov loops.
 Since the original fermion is in the fundamental representation, the residual $\mathbb{Z}_N$ gauge symmetry is the vector-like symmetry $\mathbb{Z}_N \subset U(1)_V$.
+In the bosonization dictionary, the fermion vector-like symmetry is mapped into the magnetic (winding) symmetry of the bosonized variable.
+The fermion number is translated as the number of kinks, which is the winding number.
 Thus, after the bosonization, the coupling should be\footnote{Note that this magnetic coupling is consistent with the center-vortex vertex (\ref{eq:center-vortex-one-flavor}).
 Intuitively, the center vortex introduces a fractional magnetic flux $``\diff a = \frac{2\pi}{N} \delta (\vec{x})"$, which leads to the expression (\ref{eq:center-vortex-one-flavor}) from the magnetic coupling (\ref{eq:Z_N_residual_gauge}).}

 or